Explanations¶

 By default, we provide a bare-bones HTML snippet that looks similar to this:

-<iframe src="https://app.konfuzio.com/d/<id>/" width="100%" height="600" frameborder="0"></iframe>
+<iframe src="https://app.konfuzio.com/d/<id>/?embed=1" width="100%" height="600" frameborder="0"></iframe>

-This creates on your page an iframe with 100% width (full width of its container) and a height of 600 pixels that doesn’t have a border.
-You can customise the iframe‘s size and other options by changing these and other attributes (see iframe documentation).
+This creates on your page an iframe with 100% width (full width of its container) and a height of 600 pixels that don’t have a border.
+The embed parameter forces the DVUI to render without the Konfuzio header, so it blends easily into an existing page.

-How to customize the Document Validation UI?¶
+How to customize the Document Validation UI?

 In addition to the primary color, you also have the ability to customize other aspects of the user interface, such as the button border-radius.
 Whether your brand has sharp angles or soft curves, we allow you to make the perfect adjustments to achieve the look and feel that you want.
-For this customization, all you have to do is set a second variable --primary-button
+For this customization, all you have to do is set a second variable --primary-button to the desired value.

-How to add the custom variables to your project?¶
+How to add the custom variables to your project?

-Below are two examples on how to set the custom variables, whether in the index.html
+Below are two examples of how to set the custom variables, whether in the index.html or in a dedicated CSS file.

 Please note that the default values from the examples below are based on Konfuzio’s default styles.